 In Cuba, the agricultures sell 90 % of their crop to the government and the remaining 10 % at his willingness.
 In fact, the famous 10 % reaches 25 % of the crop.
 Let’s remember that Cubans can count and combine.
 One company, obviously state-owned, that from that moment on, will take care of the rest of the process of tobacco.
 TABACUBA is the enterprise in charge of the fermentation process.
 Tobacco provides jobs to a big part of society.
 Cuba produces around 30,000 tons of tobacco leaf per year and there are 96 cigar factories on the Island.

 Cuba is proud of using only water during the fermentation, without extra aromas or artificial additives.
 Simply, they are not used in Cuba.
 The farmers very often pay the consequences of this because sometimes the crop is very small, due to the lack of chemical substances to control plagues.
 Nevertheless, the result of this is also having real ecological harvests.

 To make a cigar is not that simple.
-The core of the cigar is called filler and then there is another part that is superimposes to press the core, called binder and the final one that is more flexible and softer, is the wrapper, providing beauty and a good end to the cigar.
+The core of the cigar is called filler and then there is another part that is superimposed to press the core, called a binder and the final one that is more flexible and softer, is the wrapper, providing beauty and a good end to the cigar.

-The record for rolling the biggest cigar of the world, of course, belongs to a Cuban.
+The record for rolling the biggest cigar in the world, of course, belongs to a Cuban.
 In 2016, Jose Castellar batters his own record and rolled about 80 kilograms of tobacco leaf that measured 100 meters.
 The folding took 8 days and once again, was register in the Wines World Record Book.

 As you can see the productions of cigars is a ritual, from the seeds to the final leaf.
-But like they say in Cuba, working with cigars is like dealing with women: the more attention you give with your hands, the more beauty they get!
+But like they say in Cuba, working with cigars is like dealing with women: the more attention you give with your hands, the more beautiful they get!